There is no place for racism or discrimination of any kind.

 As we are devastated by the recent atrocities of hate, racism, and violence which are at irreconcilable odds with this fundamental principle, the SJCC is committed to further promoting this understanding in pursuit of justice (tzedek) and respect (kavod).
-You will see these values at the core of these recent and upcoming activities:
+You will see these values at the core of some of our recent and upcoming activities:

-- This past Sunday morning, we hosted a program with Alan Morinis of the Mussar Institute.
+- In June, we hosted a program with Alan Morinis of the Mussar Institute.
 We talked about living our values and how at moments like this, we cannot stand idly by the blood of our neighbors.
 He reminded adult students that in these trying times we can each step back and think about one thing we can do to take care of others and help keep others safe, he also spoke about demonstrating leadership through exemplary behaviors.

 - Every class in our Early Childhood School will read an age-appropriate book on respecting differences.

 - Our school-age program team will lead conversations during our live program, Afternoons with J Kids.

 - Our camp team will sing Oseh Shalom during our live Camp Shabbat on Friday.

 - We will invite our whole community to share poetry and artwork that expresses their feelings during this unsettling time.
 With permission, we will post these pieces on SJCC.org, our social media, and share the works with peer organizations around the community.
 We know we have been touched by these outpourings of support in times of crisis, and long to express our solidarity in this moment.